 Multiple sclerosis (MS) presents with a variety of symptoms, and advanced imaging is one of the best ways doctors can verify a patient's diagnosis.

-MS is a central nervous system disease in which the body attacks the protective covering, or myelin, of the brain, spinal cord or optic nerve, creating injured white matter, called demyelinating lesions.
+MS is a central nervous system disease in which the body attacks the protective covering, or myelin, of the brain, spinal cord or optic nerve.
+This creates injured white matter, called demyelinating lesions.
 We offer advanced imaging through our Yale Clinical Neurosciences Imaging Center, a place where cutting-edge research overlaps with excellent patient care.
 There, imaging specialists can work in conjunction with neurologists outside the department.

 How is multiple sclerosis diagnosed?